Sunaina60/Smart_Attendance_Tracker_with_Antispoofing_feature/README.md

         python attendance_with_antispoofing.py

 ##### viii) After that
-         Run http://127.0.0.1:5000/ this command on your system, After that web interface will be there and click on let's start button yo click.
+         System shows server like http://127.0.0.1:5000/ and run command on your system, After that web interface will be there and click on let's start button

 ### Note: The project will not work if the version of python is different.
 And try installing all the dependencies by following the above instructions if it does not work.